Collaboration: Through My Eyes, a MFA thesis film by Laurence Mazouni; contributed poetry that was incorporated into the film’s narrative (SFSU, 2001)

 Staff Editor, Transfer 76 Fall 1998 issue, Department of Creative Writing, San Francisco State University; assisted editors in the organization and execution of the magazine, including sales and promotion.

-The Octopus Literary Salon: Octopus Cafe, Oakland, CA, June 7, 2016.
+The Octopus Literary Salon: Octopus Cafe (RIP 2019), Oakland, CA, June 7, 2016.
 Book launch for Wings of Wax by Apollo Papafrangou; read from Heliotropes & poetry from Yannis Ritsos’ 3X11 Tristichs (Pella, NY NY, 1990).

 Switchback Issue 12 Launch Party: Switchback Journal, University of San Francisco, Books & Bookshelves, SF, CA, 2010.
 In the poet’s absence, read “Mississippi Delta” & “The Other Side” by Dilruba Ahmed.

 Transfer 79 Reading: Transfer Magazine, San Francisco State University, The Poetry Center, SF, CA, 2000.
 Read “What I Saw in the Water, after the painting by Frida Kahlo” & “Hieroglyph.”

 Transfer Magazine @ SFSU Reunion Reading: Curated/hosted a poetry & fiction reading featuring some of the magazine’s past contributors, The Attic Club, one of San Francisco’s well known poet dive bars (RIP), SF, CA, 1999.